kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 web-2     1/1       Running   0         36s
 ```

-Once all the Pods are Running and Ready, use
-[`kubectl get`](/docs/user-guide/kubectl/kubectl_get/) to view the images used
+Once all the Pods are Running and Ready, get the Pods to view the container
-for the Pods' containers.
+images.

 ```shell{% raw %}
 $ for p in 0 1 2; do kubectl get po web-$p --template '{{range $i, $c := .spec.containers}}{{$c.image}}{{end}}'; echo; done